mmisw/mmiorr-docs/docs/gettingstarted.md

 You can then review and register the ontology.
-Please see the ["Creating a Vocabulary"](http://mmisw.org/orrdoc/vocab/new/) section for more details.
+Please see the ["Creating a Vocabulary"](http://mmisw.org/orrdoc/vocab/new/) page for more details.

-4\.3 Create vocabulary contents and associated metadata
+**A.3.
+Create vocabulary contents and associated metadata**

 Once signed in, click the "Create vocabulary" button in the main ORR page.